wingersonMJ/Exercise_test_HRm/README.md

 We can test that!
 Starting at 40%HRm, we calculate RMSE (same as above, tells us how far off that estimate is from the actual HRt).
 Then we can do the same thing for 41% of HRm... and continue on with 1% changes up to 90%HRm.
 Eventually, we will get to a percentage of HRm that better predicts the HRt.
 And if we go too high on our percentage of HRm, our RMSE values will start to go up again.
 That is shown in the figure below.

-**Figure 3:*** Root Mean Square Error (RMSE) representing the difference between heart rates derived from varying percentages of HRm and the actual HRt values.
-The y-axis shows RMSE - prediction error.
+**Figure 3:** Root Mean Square Error (RMSE) representing the difference between heart rates derived from varying percentages of HRm and the actual HRt values.
+The y-axis shows RMSE prediction error.
 The x-axis represents different percentages of HRm, ranging from 40% to 90%, used to estimate HRt.
 A light grey vertical line marks 50% HRm, the currently recommended clinical starting point.
 A dark grey vertical line highlights the optimal %HRm, which produced the lowest RMSE, indicating the most accurate prediction of HRt.
 <img src="figs/Figure3.png" alt="HRm vs RMSE" width="1000">
 *Interpretation:* A prescription of 50%HRm generates predictions with substantial error compared to actual HRt values.
 Prescribing a higher percent of HRm decreases error, but only up to about 75% of HRm.
-Above that, and we are over-predicting heart rate, so our error starts to increase again.
+Above that, we start to over-predict heart rate, and our error starts to increase again.

 Therefore, 76%HRm is a better predictor of HRt than 50%HRm.
 We can visualize this as well: